 How Much Profit Did I Make?

 If you recall from one of the first posts, I bought the house as a foreclosure from a bank for $43,418.
 After replacing windows, removing a crumbling outbuilding, painting, rehabbing the deck, and many other minor repairs, I ended up spending $14,175 on labor, materials, and carrying costs such as gas, electric, and water for a total cost of $57,593.

 The selling price of the house was $75,000.
-After sales commissions, closing costs paid for the buyer, property taxes, etc. I received a check for $65,862 as my final take on the deal.
+After realtor commissions, closing costs paid for the buyer, property taxes, etc. I received a check for $65,862 as my final take on the deal.

 After all is said and done, my profit on this investment house ended up being $8,269 (which is $65,862- $57,593), for a 14.36% gain on my investment in just over 9 months time.
 Not bad if I do say so myself.

-- When I bought the house, I estimated it would take about $10,000 to rehab.
-But I knew if I was wrong I would still have plenty of wiggle room, even if I was off by thousands.
+When I bought the house, I estimated it would take about $10,000 to rehab.
+But I knew if I was wrong I would still have plenty of wiggle room, even if I was off by a few thousand dollars.
 Lesson Learned- Plan for the worst case scenario and overestimate how much it will take to fix the place up before you buy it.

-- My largest rehab expense was for removal of the outbuilding ($2,500).
-Although you could argue that it enhanced the value of the property because the dangerous, decaying building was gone, overall it’s not an item that I feel enhanced my return significantly.
+My largest rehab expense was for removal of the outbuilding ($2,500).
+Although one could argue that it enhanced the value of the property because the dangerous, decaying building was gone, overall it’s not an item that enhanced my return significantly.
 I could have made a much larger return on investment if I had not had that expense.
-Lesson Learned- Be very wary of items that will produce little to no return on investment.
+Lesson Learned- Be wary of items that produce little to no return on investment.